-A new British Standard is supplying guidance on balcony and terrace design at time when such features are becoming more and more common.
-This blog post explains why the standard was written, who by, and what it contains.
+A new British Standard provides guidance on balcony and terrace design at a time when such features are becoming more and more common.
+This blog post explains why the standard was written, who by and what it contains.

-To that end, BSI convened a panel of experts to draft the standard.
-It included architects, structural engineers, and fire safety, drainage and accessibility experts.
-The result is BS 8579:2020 Guide to the design of balconies and terraces, which has been published this month.
+The standard was drafted by a panel of experts which included architects, balcony manufacturers and structural engineers as well as fire safety, drainage, acoustic and accessibility experts.
+The result is BS 8579:2020 Guide to the design of balconies and terraces, which was published at the end of August.

-There then follows a section on inclusive design, so that balconies and terraces are designed to provide equal utility and enjoyment for all users.
+Balconies provide an essential amenity space for building occupants and should be designed to provide equal utility and enjoyment for all users.
 Considerations include door and threshold design as well as surfaces, sightlines and dimensions.

 Learn more about BS 8579:2020 or buy now